PAXANDDOS/aurelion-pack/client/README.md

 BepInEx console was disabled as of version [3.1.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.1.0%5D%20-%202025-02-22) of the modpack.
 You can open the log of your recent session in `%AppData%\{mod_manager_folder}\LethalCompany\profiles\{profile}\BepInEx\LogOutput.log`.
 I suggest opening it in VSCode or any other text editor with syntax highlighting for better readability.

 - `{mod_manager_folder}` is the folder where your mod manager is installed.
-By default it's `r2modmanPlus-local` or else, depending on your mod manager.
+By default it's `com.kesomannen.gale` or `r2modmanPlus-local`, depending on your mod manager.
 - `{profile}` is the name of the profile you are using.
 For example, `Default`.

 Or you can enable the console by setting `Enabled` to `true` under `Logging.Console` section in `BepInEx.cfg`.
 You can open it using your mod manager.